-The Property is being acquired from a related third-party (the "Seller") by the Company for a purchase price of Seven Hundred Seventy-Five Thousand Dollars (775,000) or approximately \$7,750 per unit.
-The purchase price will be paid with cash and an existing loan of approximately \$455,000.
-New construction and/or land loans for development of the Project, which may include a reserve for interest and construction of any improvements, will be secured as appropriate.
+The Property was acquired from an unrelated third-party (the "Seller") by the Company for a purchase price of Three Million Seven Thousand Dollars (\$3,700,000) or approximately \$37,000 per unit.
+The purchase price was paid with cash and a new construction loan mortgage of \$13,000,000.
+The new construction loan was for development of the Project, and includes a reserve for interest and construction of the units.